khemssharma/Community-bot/README.md

 ### GitHub’s Rate Limits:
  GitHub API has a limit of 5000 API Calls per Hour. <br> After this limit, a Call will simply return an error. <br>
- Changes will be postponed for some time after crossing a Secondary Limit.
+ After crossing a Secondary Limit you will only be able to follow others after a few hours.

 ## How to Use ##